LogtalkDotOrg/logtalk3/manuals/sources/libraries/index.rst

 Libraries
 =========

-The documentation of each developer tool can also be found in the tool directory in the ``NOTES.md`` file.
+The documentation of each library can also be found in the library directory in the ``NOTES.md`` file.

 .. toctree::
    :maxdepth: 2

+   overview
    arbitrary
    assignvars
    basic_types